cbisiere/tiny-prolog2/README.md

 ## Overview
-The interpreter handles classical Prolog rules, expressed in so-called "Marseille syntax".
-Being a simple implementation exercice, it offers only a few built-in functions and no advanced features.
+Being a simple implementation exercice, the interpreter offers only a few built-in functions and no advanced features.

 Nonetheless, the interpreter is fully garbage collected, and has almost no hard-coded limits.

 The source code contains detailed comments (though mostly in French) about the implementation (parsing and execution).

 ### Lists
-A dot `.` is used to separate items in a list.
+In Marseille syntax, a dot `.` is used to separate items in a list.
 For instance, the rules defining the insertion of an element before any item in a list could be written as:

 ```
 insertion(e,x,e.x) ->;